Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureCacheForRedis/node-redis.md

 * [Authenticate with Azure AD - Handle Reauthentication](#authenticate-with-azure-ad-handle-reauthentication):
    This sample is recommended to users looking to build long-running applications and would like to handle reauthenticating with Azure AD upon token expiry.
 * [Authenticate with Azure AD - Using Token Cache](#authenticate-with-azure-ad-using-token-cache):
-  This sample is recommended to users looking to build long-running applications that would like to handle reauthenticating with a Token cache.
+  This sample is recommended to users looking to build long-running applications that would like to handle reauthenticating with a token cache.
 The token cache stores and proactively refreshes the Azure AD access token 2 minutes before expiry and ensures a non-expired token is available for use when the cache is accessed.

 #### Authenticate with Azure AD: Hello World